Human Nutrition and Dietetics

 Program Goal 1

-The program will prepare DPD graduates with the foundational technical knowledge and communication skills to be competent for entry into supervised practice, other post-graduate programs and for careers in nutrition services for individuals and families in the state of Arkansas and beyond.
+Program graduates will possess the foundational technical knowledge and communication skills to be competent for entry into supervised practice, other post-graduate programs and for careers in nutrition and dietetics for individuals and families in the state of Arkansas and beyond.

 Program Goal 2

-The program will prepare graduates to be active professionals exhibiting characteristics of professionalism, leadership, and service to the profession of nutrition and dietetics and their community.
+Program graduates will be prepared to be active professionals exhibiting characteristics of professionalism, leadership, and service to the profession of nutrition and dietetics and their community.

-- 2.1: 90% of Dietetic Internship Directors will agree that DPD graduates met or exceeded expectations for professionalism and leadership as indicated by DI Director Survey results.
+90% of Dietetic Internship Directors will agree that program graduates met or exceeded expectations for professionalism and leadership as indicated by DI Director Survey results.